 Even more so, I genuinely believe that if we want to get the best out of our teams, we also need to change how we think about a team's performance.
 For instance, compensation is usually seen as something tied to a title.
 What would happen if we'd not tie salary to a title but instead to specific roles that an individual may or may not hold for a certain period?
 When a junior developer is excellent at writing documentation and finding bugs, why not pay them for that?
 What if the teams decide who has which roles?
 I don't know whether this would work or make sense, but I like the sound of it and the flexibility it brings with it.

-I've recently participated in a course called modern leadership.
+Working in teams.
 One module dealt with team dynamics.
 A key takeaway for me was that we're inclined to call every group of people a team.
 However, most groups of people are just that.
 A group.
 Not every group needs to be a team.
 But if we want to turn people that share a manager into a team, this takes effort.

 This isn't some business talk but psychology.
 It will happen whether you like it or not.
 However, when you cater to each stage and support it in the right way, you're helping the team become the best version of itself.
 Let's have a quick look at each stage.